-Although you do not need to include the following information in your application, during the review process, a Committee member may ask for a list of any organisation that you work with in their country.
-Note that even if you have not indicated work in a certain country or region in the application, members of the Committee may still ask you during the review about whether you work in their country or region.
+Although you do not need to include the following information in your application, during the review process, a Committee member may ask for a list of any organisations that you work with in their country.
+Note that even if you have not indicated work in a certain country or region on the application form, members of the Committee may still ask you during the review about whether you work in their country or region or even, if you plan to.